NonConvex Quantum Characterization

 Junhyung Lyle Kim (Rice CS)

 We propose the exploration of new theory and algorithms for quantum system characterization.
-With more qubits, the volume of generated data outgrows our computational capacity of classical tomography methods, posing major challenges.
-The goal of this project is to close this gap, by investigating ways to accelerate such protocols, with guarantees.
+With more qubits, the volume of generated data outgrows the computational capacity of classical tomography methods, posing major challenges.
+The goal of this project is to close this gap by investigating ways to accelerate such protocols with guarantees.

-This project focuses on benchmarking and testing quantum computation systems, through efficient, robust and provable quantum state tomography, as well as novel noise-robust validation and certification tools for quantum computing.
-We investigate new theoretical and practical approaches, via the following three paths: \(i)\) by provably distributing computations in a non-convex way for large-scale quantum state tomography (QST), \(ii)\) by robustifying state of the art validation methods using robust optimization and techniques, and finally, \(iii)\) by designing efficient and robust schemes for validating and certifying specific experimentally-relevant quantum operations.
+This project focuses on benchmarking and testing quantum computation systems through efficient, robust, and provable quantum state and process tomography, as well as novel noise-robust validation and certification tools for quantum computing.
+We investigate new theoretical and practical approaches, via the following three paths: \(i)\) by provably distributing computations in a non-convex way for large-scale quantum state and process tomography (QST and QPT), \(ii)\) by robustifying state of the art validation methods using robust optimization and techniques, and finally, \(iii)\) by designing efficient and robust schemes for validating and certifying specific experimentally-relevant quantum operations.

-We propose to evaluate the theoretical studies with experiments on available prototypes of quantum processors, in order to assess their practicality in real scenaria.
+We propose to evaluate the theoretical studies with experiments on available prototypes of quantum processors in order to assess their practicality in real scenarios.

 Publications